camille-readbean/tp/docs/UserGuide.md

 4. `--email=theodore@example.com` specifies the email parameter as `theodore@example.com`.
 5. `--addr=Prince Street, Block 144, #19-14` indicates the address parameter.
 You are providing the address as `Prince Street, Block 144, Apartment 19-14`.
 6. `--tags=Disabled` is used to assign a tag or label to the contact.
 In this case, you're labeling or tagging the contact as 'Disabled'.
-7. `--note=Lactose Intolerant` specifies a note to be attached to this contact's information.
+7. `--notes=Lactose Intolerant` specifies a note to be attached to this contact's information.
 The note here is 'Lactose Intolerant'.
    This is useful to attach additional information about an user.

 You should see something similar to below.